junaidcodingmaster/Junaid-Browser-Opener/README.md

 <br></br>

-In Junaid Browser Opener you want to type ` ./jbopener --browser-- -url- `
+In Junaid Browser Opener you want to type ` ./jbo.sh --browser/application_name-- -url/application_Task- `

-Example : ` ./jbopener chrome github.com ` This will open chrome and reject to given url.
+Example : ` ./jbo.sh chrome github.com ` This will open chrome and reject to given url.
+OR ` ./jbo.sh code "../../../example/index.html" ` This will open VS code and reject to given file or folder path.

 <br></br>

+## What is JBO and JBOpener
+ - **JBO** or **jbo** means Junaid browser opener short form.
+ - **JBOpener** or **jbopener** meana Junaid browser opener another short form.
+ - JBOpener is made by Junaid.

-## How to use JBOpener in CMD
+## How to use JBO in CMD
 CMD not support to this terminal. because now the latest version of CMD.exe is there in windows.